 These people are definitely not from the neighborhood,” one of the weary old fressers at my table observed, as we sat down to dinner at Daniel Boulud’s boisterous restaurant, DBGB Kitchen and Bar, which opened on the Bowery.
 The neighborhood in question used to be called skid row, of course, but those days are long gone.
 Boulud’s latest experiment in downmarket dining (the name is a ham-fisted play on the vanished Bowery punk institution CBGB) occupies the ground floor of a new residential building made of steel and glass.
 Its long, glittery façade is etched with random quotes from erudite foodies through the ages (Hemingway, Samuel Johnson, Proust), as are the mirrored walls of the front “tavern” room, which was routinely jammed, on the evenings I dropped by, with groups of antic food-magazine editors and flush-faced bank interns gobbling fancy hot dogs and eagerly swigging flagons of artisanal Belgian beer.

 Despite all this heavy ordnance, it’s possible to eat like a dainty uptown Frenchman at DBGB.
 There’s a long selection of wines by the glass, and if you don’t feel like washing your sausages down with beer, the house offers four bottles of pricey uptown Champagne.
-None of the entrées are groundbreaking, but seven of them cost under $20, including a pleasantly rich wheel of beer-braised carbonnade with gingerbread croutons for $18, and a nice lemony chicken breast, served in the old-fashioned Provençal style with ratatouille and a wedge of garlic, for $17.
+None of the entrées are groundbreaking, but almost all of them cost under $30, including a pleasantly rich wheel of beer-braised carbonnade with gingerbread croutons, and a nice lemony chicken breast, served in the old-fashioned Provençal style with ratatouille and a wedge of garlic.
 The desserts include a mishmash of tortured, ice-cream-sundae-style items and several familiar facsimiles of old French classics.
 These include a wedge of strawberry tart layered with mascarpone, a wet little pillow of baba au rhum suffused with perhaps too much rum, and a pleasantly fluffy Grand Marnier soufflé, which you can pour, for old times’ sake, with a little white pot of crème anglaise.